Teen Sex-Ed Resources For Oh, Oh, Those Summer Nights

 Summer is traditionally a time when young people have a bit more independence and a chance to explore and try new things.
 And there's a new generation of resources out there aimed at parents who want to make sure that teens are armed with the best possible information about their bodies, sex and relationships, so that they can make good decisions away from adult supervision.

-A new book titled Girl: Love, Sex, Romance and Being You, and a separate called AMAZE, aimed at both girls and boys, are both designed to tackle topics that students don't cover in school.
+A new book titled Girl: Love, Sex, Romance and Being You, and a separate video campaign called AMAZE, aimed at both girls and boys, are both designed to tackle topics that students don't cover in school.

 AMAZE is a project of three sexual education nonprofits called Advocates for Youth, Answer, and Youth Tech Health.
 It first launched last fall, and now there are around 30 animated short videos available on YouTube, with about a million views total.
 Each tackles a different topic, from coming out as LGBT, to HIV, to dealing with BO.